-Some Special Functions: Introduction to power series, The Exponential and Logarithmic Functions, The Trigonometric Functions, The Algebraic Completeness of the Complex Field.
-(Chapter 8: 8.1 to 8.4)
+Some Special Functions: Introduction to power series, The Exponential and Logarithmic Functions, The Trigonometric Functions.
+(Chapter 8: 8.1 to 8.3)

 Some Special Functions and Functions of Several Variables: Fourier series, Gamma function and its properties.
-Linear Transformation, Differentiation.
-(Chapter 8 & 9: 8.5 to 8.6.
-9.1 to 9.2)
+(Chapter 8 & 9: 8.5 to 8.6)

-Functions of Several Variables: The Contraction principle, The inverse function theorem, The implicit function theorem (Chapter 9: 9.3 to 9.5)
+Functions of Several Variables: The Contraction principle, The inverse function theorem, The implicit function theorem.
+(Chapter 9: 9.3 to 9.5)